gudrutis/esc18/architecture/perf.markdown

 _____________________________________

-use perf to discover why the performance of the three programs randg.py, randgNP.py and randg.cpp are so vastly different even if there are supposed to perfom exaclty the same work (throw "N" random gaussian numbers and compute average and rms....)
+use perf to discover why the performance of the four programs randg.py, randgNP.py, randg.cpp and erfinv_t.cpp (the last two to compile with ``c++ -Ofast -march=native`` are so vastly different even if there are supposed to perfom exaclty the same work (throw "N" random gaussian numbersand compute average and rms....)